pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 With a Merkle tree, you can prove that something belongs to a set, without having to store the whole set.

-To validate a receipt, you must confirm that the target hash is part of a Merkle Tree, and the tree's Merkle root has been published to a Bitcoin transaction.
+To validate a receipt, you must confirm that `target_hash` is part of a Merkle Tree, and the tree's Merkle root has been published to a Bitcoin transaction.

 If your `target_hash` was the only element in the Merkle Tree, it would be equal to `merkle_root`.